team-for-awesome/make-a-difference-now/README.md

 - Let people exit the train/bus before you enter, don't stand in their way

 ## Nature
+- Buy second hand
+- Abstain from buying anything when possible
 - Pick up trash
 - Walk and use public transportation
 - Don't fly (https://en.wikipedia.org/wiki/Environmental_impact_of_aviation)